-- (a) The provisions of paragraph 139.103 of this part are met; - (b) The applicant is properly and adequately equipped and able to provide a safe airport operating environment in accordance with: - (1) This part, and - (2) Any limitations which CARC finds necessary in the public interest. - (c) The Chief Commissioner or his representatives, after inspection, finds that: - (1) The applicant and airport staff have the necessary competence and experience to operate and maintain the airport properly; - (2) The airport manual contains all relevant information; - (3) The airport facilities, services and equipment are in accordance with the standard and practices specified in this part; - (4) The airport operating procedures make satisfactory provision for the safety of aircraft; and - (5) An acceptable safety management system is in place at the airport. - (d) CARC approved the airport certification manual; - (e) The airport has, in effect, a CARC approved airport security manual. - operating certificate (f) Airport applicant has established environmental management system in compliance with the related national regulations.
+- (1) The provisions of paragraph 139.103 of this part are met; - (2) The applicant is properly and adequately equipped and able to provide a safe airport operating environment in accordance with: - (i) This part, and - (ii) Any limitations, which CARC finds necessary in the public interest. - (3) The Chief Commissioner or his representatives, after inspection, finds that: - (i) The applicant and airport staff have the necessary competence and experience to operate and maintain the airport properly; - (ii) The airport certification manual contains all relevant information; - (iii) The airport facilities, services and equipment are in accordance with the standard and practices specified in this part;

+- (iv) The airport operating procedures make satisfactory provision for the safety of aircraft; and - (v) An acceptable safety management system is in place at the airport. - (4) CARC approved the airport certification manual; - (5) The airport has, in effect, a CARC approved airport security manual. - (6) Airport operating certificate applicant has established a quality management system and environmental management system in compliance with the related national regulations.